Volunteer for COVID-19 Crisis

 I’m concerned for the welfare of a neighbour I’m helping, what should I do?

-You can either contact us at the Volunteer Centre or AgeUK who will able to offer advice or report an issue on your behalf.
+You can either contact us at the Volunteer Centre and we will able to offer advice or report an issue on your behalf.
 Click here to view a poster on who to speak to if you are concerned that someone is being subjected to domestic abuse.
 You can also contact the Dorset Council safeguarding team by clicking here.
 If you believe that an individual you are supporting is seriously ill or in immediate danger contact 999 for an ambulance or the police.

 Am I able to collect a prescription for my neighbour if they receive a controlled drug?